-Jane Boyers, sleek, gorgeous, and highly successful TV executive, barely has time to eat and sleep, let alone keep up with old friends.
-Especially ones like Miranda, who has rejected glamorous New York in favor of settling with the love of her life in rural Ireland.
+Jane Boyers, sleek, gorgeous and highly successful TV executive, barely has time to eat and sleep, let alone keep up with old friends.
+Especially ones like Miranda, who has rejected glamorous New York in favour of settling with the love of her life in rural Ireland.
 But when Jane's career comes crashing down, her panicked response is to jump straight on a plane to Dublin and throw herself on Miranda's mercy.
 Life there is definitely not what Jane is used to, and the culture shock goes both ways.
-When she gets herself mixed up with an independent theater company, her no nonsense American approach gets right up the natives' nosesparticularly the rather attractive nose of Shay Gallagher, the enthusiastic, if hopelessly disorganized director.
-And sparks really fly when Shay and Jane are forced to take the lead roles in the company's first production . . .
+When she gets herself mixed up with an independent theatre company, her no nonsense American approach gets right up the natives' noses ? particularly the rather attractive nose of Shay Gallagher, the enthusiastic, if hopelessly disorganised director.
+And sparks really fly when Shay and Jane are forced to take the lead roles in the company's first production...

 The Fidelity Project

 Jacinta Quirke and Maxine O'Malley, a.k.a.
 Jax and Max, need a plan, fast.
-They've just heard rumors that they are about to lose their jobs at advertising agency ACJ in Dublin.
+They?ve just heard rumours that they are about to lose their jobs at advertising agency ACJ in Dublin.
 Could they make it in the (supposedly) more lucrative world of TV?
 Their proposal: a documentary on fidelity.
 Is long-term monogamy a sham as cynical Max believes?
 Or will Jax, the hopeless romantic, prove her wrong.
 Putting a variety of couples into the hot seat, they get the cameras rolling.
-But when they turn on each other's love-lives, the trouble really starts.
-Friendship, passion, and fidelitynothing's ever simple when it comes to love.
+But when they turn on each other?s love-lives, the trouble really starts...
+Friendship, passion and fidelity ? nothing?s ever simple when it comes to love.